 How to Access Our Services

 To access our mental health counselling services, you will require a referral from your Doctor/GP, or from a Kimberley Mental Health and Drug Services professional.
+Your Doctor can access our referral form from our Health Professionals page.

 For people living in remote towns or communities (not based in Broome or Kununurra), we accept referrals from nurses, health or community service providers.
 We will also accept self or family referrals.